-Eligible sub-loans will consist of investments in high performing energy efficiency technologies and measures, which can be expected to achieve a minimum energy saving of 20per cent when compared to market norms.
+Eligible sub-loans will consist of investments in high performing energy efficiency technologies and measures, which can be expected to achieve a minimum energy saving of 20 per cent when compared to market norms.

-Incentive grant of up to €3 million provided by the Eastern European Energy Efficiency and Environmental Partnership (E5P) will support the Project through investment incentives for Sub-borrowers.
+Incentive grant of up to €5.8 million provided by the Eastern European Energy Efficiency and Environmental Partnership (E5P) will support the Project through investment incentives for Sub-borrowers.

 A 100 per cent subsidiary of OTP Bank Plc., Hungary.
-OTPU is a universal commercial bank with country-wide presence, specialising in servicing middle-sized corporates and consumer finance.
-OTPU was the 13th largest bank in Ukraine with 1.7 per cent share of total banking assets as of the end of 1Q 2015.
-OTP Bank Plc. is a leading Hungarian financial group with around 21 per cent market share in total assets.
+OTPU is a universal commercial bank with a country-wide presence, specialising in servicing middle-sized corporates and consumer finance.
+OTPU was the 9th largest bank in Ukraine with 3 per cent share of total banking assets as of the end of 2019.
+OTP Bank Plc. is a leading Hungarian financial group with around 20 per cent market share in total assets.

-UAH 360 million (EUR 15.5 million equivalent)
+UAH 520 million (€ 19 million equivalent)

 Categorised FI (2014).
-OTP Ukraine is an existing client and is satisfactorily implementing the Bank's E&S requirements.
+OTPU is an existing client and is satisfactorily implementing the Bank's E&S requirements.
 OTPU will be required to continue to comply with PRs 2, 4 and 9, ensure sub-loans comply with the eligibility criteria for residential energy efficiency and submit Annual Environmental and Social Reports to the Bank.

 UREEFF will be supported by a comprehensive technical assistance programme to provide implementation support to participating financial institutions and sub-borrowers. € 4.5 million funding for the TC programme are secured from SIDA-EBRD Ukraine Energy Efficiency and Environment Consultant Cooperation Fund (SWUK) and E5P (Eastern European Energy Efficiency and Environmental Partnership).

-+380 44 490 05 00
++380 44 490 0500